sdc4nubes/CarND-LaneLines-P1/README.md

 ## Lane Finder Discussion

 The major shortcomings with this lane finder are numerous:

-1. It can only provide meaningful information to a self-driving car on a highway with fully controlled access (fewer than 5% of U.S. roads fit this definition)
-2. It cannot detect objects in front of or around the vehicle which means it cannot determine when to slow down or stop
-3. It cannot provide input to a self-driving car entering or exiting a highway
-4. It cannot assist a self-driving car in changing lanes
-5. It cannot assist a self-driving car on roads under repair
-6. It may not be able to assist a self-driving car on poorly maintained highways
-7. It cannot assist a self-driving car during inclement weather (especially snow storms)
+It can only find lanes on a highway with fully controlled access (fewer than 5% of U.S. roads fit this definition), It cannot detect objects in front of or around the vehicle, so it cannot determine when to slow down or stop, It cannot assist a self-driving car entering or exiting a highway, It cannot assist a self-driving car in changing lanes, It cannot assist a self-driving car on roads under repair, It can only partially assist a self-driving car on poorly maintained highways, It cannot assist a self-driving car during inclement weather (especially snow storms).
 Serious improvements to lane detection can be realized through the incorporation and utilization of more advanced technologies:

-1. More video sensors and more types of sensors
+More video sensors and more types of sensors,
-2. Better Cameras (3D)
+Better Cameras (3D),
-3. Integrated Radar (Advanced Driver Assistance Systems)
-4. LIDAR (3D object detection)
+Integrated Radar (Advanced Driver Assistance Systems), LIDAR (3D object detection),
-5. Vehicle to Everything Communication
+Vehicle to Everything Communication,
-6. Smart Infrastructure
+Smart Infrastructure,
-7. Development of the software necessary to integrate these sensor systems
+Development of the software necessary to integrate these sensor systems.

 ## Result of Filtering, Averaging and Extrapolation